 In 2000, Congresswoman Mary Bono gave her a Woman of Distinction award.
 In 2003, the Desert Post Weekly named her one of the Top 25 Women in the Coachella Valley to Watch.
 Along with Emmy-award winner, David Holman, Joyce created Hollywood East Productions.
 Theyve written several screenplays that are in development.

 A life-long Dallas Cowboy fan, she helped get former Cowboy #70 Rayfield Wrights authorized biography "Wright Up Front" in print.
-Former Cowboy #80 Tony Hills familys story was published in fall 2009"From Selma to the Super Bowl."
+With Tonys father, she wrote former Cowboy #80 Tony Hills book published in fall 2009"From Selma to the Super Bowl."
 An updated edition of her Award-winning marketing book is now available in CD-ROM and entitled "Blitz Your Book into a Best Seller."
 In addition to touring and teaching creative writing around the U.S., Joyce has several feature films and TV shows in development.